Azure Fine-grained Access ControlPDF version

 • Tag-based access control using the classification propagation feature that originates from directories.

-The core RAZ for Azure for Data Lakes and several Data Hub templates are available for production use.
-The following Data Hub cluster types are supported:
+The core RAZ for Azure for Data Lakes and several Cloudera Data Hub templates are available for production use.
+The following Cloudera Data Hub cluster types are supported:

 Specifically, Hive, Spark, HBase, and Oozie are supported.

-RAZ is fully integrated with the following CDP data services:
+RAZ is fully integrated with the following Cloudera data services:

 You can backup and restore the metadata maintained in the Data Lake services of RAZ-enabled environments.
 For more information, see Data Lake Backup and Restore.